 The Port of Gladstone and Port of Rockhampton are identified as Great Barrier Reef World Heritage Area (GBRWHA) ports.

-Gladstone Ports Corporation (GPC) has developed Long-term Maintenance Dredging Management Plans (LMDMPs) for these ports in alignment with the Queensland Ports Maintenance Dredging Strategy (MDS) framework.
-This framework addresses the requirements of the Reef 2050 Plan Water Quality Action 16 (WQA16) which aims to ensure the ongoing protection of the reef’s Outstanding Universal Value (OUV) and the continued operating efficiency of ports within the GBRWHA.
+Gladstone Ports Corporation (GPC) has developed Long-Term Maintenance Dredging Management Plans (LMDMPs) for these ports in alignment with the Queensland Ports Maintenance Dredging Strategy (MDS) framework.
+This framework addresses the requirements of the Reef 2050 Plan Water Quality Action 16 (WQA16) which aims to ensure the ongoing protection of the Great Barrier Reef's Outstanding Universal Value (OUV) and the continued operating efficiency of ports within the GBRWHA.

 Used by individual ports, LMDMP’s are developed in a transparent manner to create a management framework with a future focus of 10 or more years to promote continuous improvement.
 To assist with the development our LMDMPs, stakeholder engagement has been undertaken with our Technical Advisory and Consultative Committee (TACC) and other interested stakeholders.